borkopp/tweeter/README.md

 Tweeter is a simple, full-stack Twitter alternative with authentication, developed by Borko Petrevski (IN).

 ## Project Documentation
-For detailed project documentation and architecture overview, visit: https://miro.com/app/board/uXjVKcXZiZI=/?share_link_id=200809234493
+For detailed project documentation visit: https://miro.com/app/board/uXjVKcXZiZI=/?share_link_id=200809234493

 ## Technologies Used